Everything we know so far about the BBC presenter scandal

 Fiona Bruce delivered the jaw-dropping update during the BBC's 6pm news bulletinBBC News

-Both the paper and the young person’s mother are standing by those original allegations.
+Both the paper and the young person’s mother are standing by the original allegations.

 A spokesperson for The Sun said: “We have reported a story about two very concerned parents who made a complaint to the BBC about the behaviour of a presenter and the welfare of their child.
 Their complaint was not acted upon by the BBC.